-We generate revenue from lessor agreements, which we classify as a finance lease when the lease meets any of the following criteria at lease commencement:
+We generate revenue from lessor agreements, which we classify as a sales-type lease when the lease meets any of the following criteria at lease commencement:

-- The lease transfers ownership of the underlying asset to the lessee by the end of the lease term; - The lease grants the lessee an option to purchase the underlying asset, that the lessee is reasonably certain to exercise;

-- The lease term is for the major part of the remaining economic life of the underlying asset.
-However, if the commencement date falls at or near the end of the economic life of the underlying asset, this criterion shall not used for purposes of classifying the lease; - The present value of the sum of the lease payments and any residual value guaranteed by the lessee that is not already reflected in the lease payments equals or exceeds substantially all of the fair value of the underlying asso or - The underlying asset is of such a specialized nature that it is expected to have no alternative use to the lessor at the end of the lease term.
+- The lease transfers ownership of the underlying asset to the lessee by the end of the lease term; - The lease grants the lessee an option to purchase the underlying asset, that the lessee is reasonably certain to exercise; - The lease term is for the major part of the remaining economic life of the underlying asset.
+However, if the commencement date falls at or near the end of the economic life of the underlying asset, this criterion shall not be used for purposes of classifying the lease; - The present value of the sum of the lease payments and any residual value guaranteed by the lessee that is not already reflected in the lease payments equals or exceeds substantially all of the fair value of the underlying asset; or - The underlying asset is of such a specialized nature that it is expected to have no alternative use to the lessor at the end of the lease term.

-For finance leases where substantially all the risks and rewards incidental to ownership of an asset are transferred the lessee, revenue is recognized at commencement of the lease.
-If material, the difference between the gross finance receivable and the present value of the minimum lease payments is initially recognized as unearned interes and presented as a deduction to the gross finance receivable.
-Interest income is recognized in the Consolidated Statement of Profit or Loss over the term of the lease contract using the effective interest method.
+For sales-type leases where substantially all the risks and rewards incidental to ownership of an asset are transferred to the lessee, revenue is recognized at commencement of the lease.
+If material, the difference between the gross finance receivable and the present value of the minimum lease payments is initially recognized as unearned interest and presented as a deduction to the gross finance receivable.
+Interest income is recognized in the Consolidated Statements of Operations over the term of the lease contract using the effective interest method.

-Leases that are not a finance lease are operating lease arrangements.
-If we have offered the customer an operatin lease arrangement, the system is included in Property, plant and equipment upon commencement of the lease.
-Revenue from operating lease arrangements is recognized in the Consolidated Statement of Profit or Loss on a straight-line basis over the term of the lease contract.
+Leases that are not a sales-type lease are operating lease arrangements.
+If we have offered the customer an operating lease arrangement, the system is included in Property, plant and equipment upon commencement of the lease.
+Revenue from operating lease arrangements is recognized in the Consolidated Statements of Operations on a straight-line basis over the term of the lease contract.